Literary-Insights/blog/src/content/blog/First in the Morning - Osho.txt-1.md

 ---
-title: DEEP SUMMARY - First in the Morning - Osho
+title: First in the Morning - Osho
 slug: deep-summary-first-in-the-morning-osho
 tags:
   - book-summary